Our auto technicians are trained to perform 1995 Chevrolet Blazer brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often do 1995 Chevrolet Blazer brake pads need to be replaced?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Blazer right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Blazers that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Blazer, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Blazer may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Get your 1995 Chevrolet Blazer brakes fixed at Firestone Complete Auto Care.
 We offer many affordable brake repairs like pad/shoe replacement, brake rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Make an appointment for Chevrolet Blazer brake repairs or services today.

 You rely on your Chevrolet Blazer to get you where you need to be.
 When something breaks, we're ready.
 Choose one of the services below and make an appointment for 1995 Chevrolet Blazer repairs.